Copperhead (DC Comics): Powers and abilities

 Copperhead's contortionist skills allow him to fit himself into incredibly small spaces (such as chimneys).
 He originally wore a snake-themed costume made of metallic and elastic fibers and covered vulnerable points with Kevlar, making it bulletproof and impenetrable to almost any cutting weapon.
 The costume had been treated with a highly slippery water- and heat-proof silicon gel, allowing Copperhead to slide along any surface and slip out of tight spots.
 The tail could be stretched several feet and was strong enough to snap bone and shatter stone.
 The suit's helmet contained two seven-inch-long fangs which were capable of piercing human skin, and were coated in a potent neurotoxin derived from copperhead snakes.
 The toxin could paralyze a person almost instantly, and death would follow within 30 minutes.
 Later, Copperhead sold his soul to the demon Neron and was transformed into a human-snake hybrid.
 His reflexes and agility were greatly increased, and he gained venomous fangs, a forked tongue, claws, and a prehensile tail.

-In "Terror Titans", Clock King mentions that the second Copperhead does not have any superpowers, meaning he utilizes a snake-themed suit, like the original once did.
+The second Copperhead does not have any superpowers and utilizes a snake-themed suit, like the original once did.

-The Copperhead from "The New 52" has snake-like abilities.
+The Copperhead from The New 52 has snake-like abilities.

 The female Copperhead does not appear to have any superpowers and instead uses different poison equipment such as darts in addition to being a skilled martial artist.